UAE: Tourists to soon skip queues at airports, use smart gates with new immigration app

 Tourists coming to UAE will no longer have to stand in queues for biometrics and Iris scans and instead they can walk through smart gates within seconds and clear immigration.

-The Federal Authority for Identity, Citizenship, Customs and Port Security (ICP) has introduced a new app – which was rolled out at the Zayed International Airport in Abu Dhabi around two weeks ago – at the Gitex Global exhibition at the Dubai World Trade Centre.
+The Federal Authority for Identity, Citizenship, Customs and Port Security (ICP) has introduced a new app – which will be rolled out at the Zayed International Airport in Abu Dhabi after two weeks – at the Gitex Global exhibition at the Dubai World Trade Centre.

 “UAE Pass Track is a mobile app which allows tourists coming to the UAE to register before they arrive in the country.
 Once they are registered, they can use smart gates at Zayed International Airport and don’t have to wait for their turn in queues.
 Currently, most of the passengers at Zayed Airport are using it.
 In the next few months, we plan to roll this out at airports in Dubai and Sharjah,” an official at the ICP stand at Gitex Global told Khaleej Times in an interview.